rh-mobb/documentation/docs/quickstart-rosa.md

 2. Browse to https://cloud.redhat.com/openshift/token/rosa

 3. Copy the **Offline Access Token** and save it for the next step

+### Set up the OpenShift CLI (oc)

+1. Download the OS specific OpenShift CLI from [Red Hat](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/latest/)

+2. Unzip the downloaded file on your local machine

+3. Place the extracted `oc` executable in your OS path or local directory

 ### Set up the ROSA CLI